Gero Miesenböck FRS

 Gero Miesenböck studied medicine at the University of Innsbruck in his native Austria and did postdoctoral research at Memorial Sloan-Kettering Cancer Center in New York.
 He was on the faculty of Memorial Sloan-Kettering Cancer Center and Yale University before coming to Oxford in 2007.
 Gero is the founding director of the CNCB.

-Gero has invented and developed many of the optogenetic techniques used for visualizing and controlling nerve cells with light.
+Gero has invented many of the optogenetic techniques used for visualizing and controlling nerve cells with light.
 He has also been a pioneer in the use of flies to study neural circuits.

 As the current Waynflete Professor of Physiology do you feel that you are part of a tradition?